Relative atomic mass: Other measures of the mass of atoms

-Atomic mass (ma) is the mass of a single atom, with unit Da or u (the dalton).
+Atomic mass (ma) is the mass of a single atom.
 It defines the mass of a specific isotope, which is an input value for the determination of the relative atomic mass.
 An example for three silicon isotopes is given below.
+A convenient unit of mass for atomic mass is the dalton (Da), which is also called the unified atomic mass unit (u).

-The relative isotopic mass is specifically the ratio of the mass of a single atom to the mass of a unified atomic mass unit.
-This value, too, is relative, and therefore dimensionless.
+The relative isotopic mass is the ratio of the mass of a single atom to the atomic mass constant (m_{u} = 1 Da).
+This ratio is dimensionless.

 Determination of relative atomic mass

 Modern relative atomic masses (a term specific to a given element sample) are calculated from measured values of atomic mass (for each nuclide) and isotopic composition of a sample.
 Highly accurate atomic masses are available for virtually all non-radioactive nuclides, but isotopic compositions are both harder to measure to high precision and more subject to variation between samples.
 For this reason, the relative atomic masses of the 22 mononuclidic elements (which are the same as the isotopic masses for each of the single naturally occurring nuclides of these elements) are known to especially high accuracy.
 For example, there is an uncertainty of only one part in 38 million for the relative atomic mass of fluorine, a precision which is greater than the current best value for the Avogadro constant (one part in 20 million).

 The calculation is exemplified for silicon, whose relative atomic mass is especially important in metrology.
 Silicon exists in nature as a mixture of three isotopes: ^{28}Si, ^{29}Si and ^{30}Si.
 The atomic masses of these nuclides are known to a precision of one part in 14 billion for ^{28}Si and about one part in one billion for the others.
 However, the range of natural abundance for the isotopes is such that the standard abundance can only be given to about ±0.001% (see table).